-We don’t know about you, but we can’t think of anything better than polishing off some roast potatoes on Christmas Day before sitting down to play some games – it’s what the holidays are all about, right?
-Well, ok, there are some more important things but if you’re looking for something festive to play this holiday season, we have everything you need to know about the best Christmas games out there right now.
+What are the best Christmas video games?
+We don’t know about you, but we can’t think of anything better than polishing off some turkey on Christmas Day before sitting down to play some of the best Christmas PS5 games and best Christmas Xbox games – it’s what the holidays are all about, right?
+Well, ok, there are some more important things but if you’re looking for something festive to play this holiday season, we have everything you need to know about the best Christmas video games out there right now.

 Now, before we get stuck into this list, we just want to make it clear this list of the best games to play at Christmas this year is only going to feature games that are easily available.
 We know there are a lot of you out there with fond memories of 1991’s Home Alone tie-in game and the infamous Die Hard Trilogy from 1996.
 But, you’re going to have a tough time dropping into these on a whim – unless you’re lucky enough to own a copy of them and a working platform to play it on.

-It’s also worth noting that if you’re looking for something to play during the holiday season, but you’re not too fussed about how festive it is, you should check out our recommendations to the best PS5 games and the best Xbox Series X games to play right now.
+It’s also worth noting that if you’re looking for something to play during the holiday season, but you’re not too fussed about how festive it is, you should check out our recommendations for the best PS5 games and the best Xbox games to play right now.

 Dead Rising 4